mikhailshilkov/mikhailio-hugo/content/serverless/coldstarts/gcp/instances/index.md

 {{< chart_interval
     "coldstart_gcp_bymemoryxxxl"
     "Comparison of cold start durations per instance size, 35 MB (zipped) of dependencies" >}}

-All of the charts shows an advantage of larger instance sizes for cold starts, and the difference increases with the size of a deployment package.

 Go back to [Cold Starts in Google Cloud Functions](/serverless/coldstarts/gcp/).